sandrolutz/Android-Dialog/README.md

 You can display the dialog with ```dialog.show()```.
 If this wasn't enough, you can grab the ```sample``` from the sample directory of this repository.

+## Development

+You can find a verion in development state in the develop branch of this repository.
+It may contain more bugfixes and extended functionality.

+**Attention!** This version is still in development, may be unstable and should not be used in production!

 ## Change Log